BMW 330e Touring 2020: hybrid estate gets rear or four-wheel drive

-BMW will offer a Touring estate version of its latest 330e plug-in hybrid, but it won't go on sale in the UK until summer 2020.
+BMW has confirmed the full specifications of its 330e Touring plug-in hybrid estate, which is set to go on sale in the UK in summer 2020.

-Petrol and diesel versions of the new 3 Series estate will boast 500 litres of boot space with the rear seats in place, and 1,500 litres with them folded.
-The plug-in hybrid is expected to offer slightly less than that, although exactly how much less hasn't been confirmed yet.
+Petrol and diesel versions of the 3 Series estate boast 500 litres of boot space with the rear seats in place, and 1,500 litres with them folded.
+BMW has not yet specified a 'seats up' figure for the hybrid estate, but the 'seats down' figure drops to 1,420 litres.